benedettasantoro22/covid-19-evaluation-tool/README.md

 The goal of this project was to create a software tool for the evaluation of the infection probability for Covid-19 in closed settings.
-This tool is meant to be used by people who are not familiar with mathematical modelling then the aim was to create a user-friendly software.
+This tool is meant to be used by people who are not familiar with mathematical modelling, then the aim was to create a user-friendly software.

-The code is totally written in Python and for the graphical part I used the PyQT5 library.
+The code is totally written in Python, and for the graphical part I used the PyQT5 library.
 In this repository you will find the [code](code) folder with the following files:
 1. [interface.py](code/interface.py) the code for the implementation of the graphical user interface;
 2. [programme.py](code/programme.py) the code to make the GUI work correctly for the evaluation;